 Areas with the highest risk of contracting traveler’s diarrhea include the developing countries of Africa, the Middle East, and Latin America.
 The risk of infection varies depending on the type of eating establishment visited -- from fairly low risk in private homes to high risk in food from street vendors.

-The most common culprit is a bacteria called E. coli.
+The most common culprit is a bacterium called E. coli.

 What are the symptoms of traveler’s diarrhea?